Flow efficiency

 Where to find it

-You can find flow efficiency (and other flow metrics) by clicking open an issue popup anywhere in Swarmia where you see the name of an issue.
+You can find flow efficiency (and other flow metrics) by opening an issue popup anywhere in Swarmia where you see the name of an issue.